Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 - USDOT number: typically no fee to obtain the number itself.

-- MC/operating authority: commonly cited as $300 per authority type (confirm current FMCSA fee before paying).
+- MC/operating authority: $300 per authority type (per current FMCSA fee schedule).

 - Third-party filing services: optional—some are helpful, some are pure upsell.